 Training for Staff

-This statement is (i) made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our company’s slavery and human trafficking statement for the financial year ending 31st December 2019 and (ii) approved and signed by relevant directors of Cummins Ltd., Cummins Power Generation Limited and Cummins Generator Technologies Limited on 30 March 2020.
+This statement is (i) made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our company’s slavery and human trafficking statement for the fiscal year ending 31st December 2021 and (ii) approved by the directors of Cummins Ltd on 21 June 2022.